mCodex/react-native-sensitive-info/README.md

 > Need the TL;DR?
 Jump to [🚀 Highlights](#-highlights) and [⚙️ Installation](#-installation) to get productive in under five minutes.

 > [!WARNING]
 > Version 6 drops Windows support.
-The module now targets iOS and Android only.
+The module now targets Android plus the Apple platforms (iOS, macOS, visionOS, watchOS).

 > [!IMPORTANT]
 > This README tracks the in-progress v6 work on `master`.
 For the stable legacy release, switch to the `v5.x` branch.